Incredible Benefits of Building a Relationship with Cancer Patient’s Doctor

 The excellent relationship I had maintained with Brian’s doctor in Exmouth gave me the confidence to talk to his other doctors.

-I continued keeping myself informed about the stages of mesothelioma, and his doctors came to respect that and my determination to ease Brian’s journey.
+I continued keeping myself informed about the different mesothelioma stages, and his doctors came to respect that and my determination to ease Brian’s journey.

 Toward the end of Brian’s illness, he needed a stent inserted in his throat to help him swallow.
 I immediately researched the types of stents available and which were considered the best.